alexmickelson/brailleLearning/README.md

 - [ ] show assignment as complete on homepage if there are submissions
 - [ ] get new account experience to throw no errors
   - [ ] add a home page that explains wtf this is
+- [ ] grading submission - assignment takes the whole screen, prevous and next buttons
+- [ ] only grade the most recent submission

+multi-stage assignments:
+- [ ] braille a word "character", show an new word
+- [ ] show all the words, retry them before submitting
+- [ ] probably not mixing and matching braille to print and print to braille

 ## style requirements